 Read more about our governance assistance to Mongolia

-- The Australia Mongolia Extractives Program (AMEP) commenced in 2015 and is supporting improved governance and regulation by mining-related government agencies, in areas such as geoscience, gold industry regulation, safety regulations for open pit and other mines, mineral valuation and communications.
-AMEP is helping Mongolia progress towards equitable and sustainable economic growth of its mining industry.
+- The Australia Mongolia Extractives Program (AMEP) is helping Mongolia progress towards equitable and sustainable economic growth of its mining industry by supporting improved governance and regulation by mining-related government agencies, in areas such as geoscience, gold industry regulation, safety regulations for open pit and other mines, mineral valuation and communications.

-- A twinning arrangement between Melbourne Polytechnic and Dalanzadgad technical school in the South Gobi is piloting new competency-based training curricula, and assisting the Mongolian Ministry of Labour to improve Technical and Vocational Education and Training.
+- A joint initiative between Melbourne Polytechnic and Dalanzadgad technical school in the South Gobi has helped Mongolia to improve Technical and Vocational Education through new competency-based training curricula.

-- Australian Volunteers for International Development in Mongolia are placed in sectors which align with both Australian and Mongolian Government development priorities, including human resource development, mining for development, water and sanitation, and disaster risk reduction.
+- Australian Volunteers for International Development in Mongolia are placed in sectors which align with both Australian and Mongolian Government development priorities, including human resource development, extractive industries, water and sanitation, and disaster risk reduction.
 Host organisations can be government agencies, local NGOs or INGOs and multilateral agencies.

-The aid program has consolidated assistance to the education and extractives sectors.
-Within the extractives sector the focus of our assistance is improving the management and regulation of the sector through governance reforms which in turn will lead to improved business and investment climates.
+The education and extractives sectors will continue to be the focus for Australia's assistance.
+Within the extractives sector our focus is improving the management and regulation of the sector through governance reforms which in turn will lead to improved conditions for business and increased investment flows.